Chart Color Schemes

 Whitfield's residents are relatively healthy in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Whitfield's health metrics closely match national benchmarks, with typical levels of common health conditions seen among both young and elderly residents.
+Whitfield's health metrics are close to national benchmarks, with common health conditions seen among both young and old age cohorts.

-Approximately 54% (~2,391 individuals) have private health cover, which is notably high.
+Approximately 54% (~2,395 people) of the total population have private health cover.
 The most prevalent medical conditions are arthritis (7.6%) and mental health issues (7.2%).
-About 70.0% report having no medical ailments, compared to 0% in the rest of Queensland.
-Around 21.5% (~944 people) are aged 65 or over, aligning with the general population's health profile.
+About 70.0% of residents report having no medical ailments, compared to 0% in the rest of Qld.
+The area has 21.5% (945 people) of residents aged 65 and over, broadly aligning with the general population's health profile.

 Frequently Asked Questions - Health